 This application has a basic architecture and will be built using two ActiveRecord models to describe the types of data that is stored in your database −

 Books − They describe an actual listing of the books.

 Subject − This is used to group books together.

 A recommended workflow for creating a Rails Application is as follows −

 Use the rails command to create the basic skeleton of the application.

 Create a database with necessary definition in the MySQL server to hold your data.

 Configure the application to know where your database is located and specify the login credentials for it.

-Generate Migrations that makes creating and maintaining database tables and columns easy.
+Generate Migrations that simplify the creating and maintaining of database tables and columns.

 Write Controller Code to put a life in your application.